BA 1971, Chinese Language and Literature, Oberlin College

 MA 1977, PhD 1982, Sociology, University of Michigan

 Preventive Genomic Screening.
-In 2007, Henderson became PI of a 5-year NHGRI center grant at UNC, with 18 co-investigators, focusing on the ELSI of large scale genomic studies.
+In 2007, Henderson became PI of a 5-year NHGRI Center grant at UNC, with 18 co-investigators, focusing on the ELSI of large scale genomic studies.
 She was co-PI of NCGENES (North Carolina Clinical Genomic Evaluation by NextGen Exome Sequencing), part of the NHGRI-funded Clinical Sequencing Exploratory Research consortium (2011-2015).
-In 2013 the Center was renewed for another five years, with a study of the harms and benefits of screening asymptomatic adults for rare, medically actionable mutations.
+In 2013 the Center was renewed for another five years, with a study of the harms and benefits of screening asymptomatic adults for rare, medically actionable variants.
 This preventive screening project, called “GeneScreen,” built upon clinical sequencing applications to patient populations, allowing investigation of a commercial as well as public health trend.
 Currently GeneScreen is expanding to the UNC Health Care System as a clinical offering of 3 medically actionable genetic conditions, and she and her team continue to study the ELSI implications.

 Global health, HIV/AIDS, and research ethics.
-Henderson’s research on health care in China have spanned three decades.
+Henderson’s research on health care in China has spanned three decades.
 In 1984, she co-authored The Chinese Hospital, and in 1989 was co-investigator on the NICHD-funded China Health and Nutrition Survey.
-She served as a consultant to the China CDC National Center for AIDS Prevention and Control, and the Malawi National Health Research Council, organizing ethics and IRB training workshops, foundations for her work with the UNC CFAR.
-In 2007, her work on social aspects of HIV/AIDS in China was extended through an NICHD R24, “Partnership for Social Science Research on HIV/AIDS in China,” in which she collaborated with Peoples University of China and the Nanjing National Center for STD Control, and produced a special issue of AIDS and Behavior in 2014.
+She served as a consultant to the China CDC National Center for AIDS Prevention and Control, and the Malawi National Health Research Council, organizing ethics and IRB training workshops, which were foundations for her work with the UNC CFAR.
+In 2007, her work on the social aspects of HIV/AIDS in China was extended through an NICHD R24, “Partnership for Social Science Research on HIV/AIDS in China,” in which she collaborated with Peoples University of China and the Nanjing National Center for STD Control, and produced a special issue of AIDS and Behavior in 2014.
 Her decision-making study for HIV cure trials in Bangkok addresses ethical issues raised by high risk, low benefit clinical research in a global context.